apetkau/microbial-informatics-2014/labs/ffp-phylogeny/Answers.md

 ![faa tree](images/tree-5-aa.jpg)

-Some differences are that the amino acid sequence tree separates some of the branches of the tree a bit more visibly and the branch lengths are quite a bit shorter (especially those between VC-6, VC-10, VC-14, and the rest).
+Some differences are that the amino acid sequence tree separates some of the branches of the tree a bit more visibly and the branch lengths are a bit shorter (especially those between VC-6, VC-10, VC-14, and the rest of the genomes).

 Question 4
 ----------

 ### Part A

-The core feature, phenetic feature, and core SNP phylogenies for a k-mer length of 20 are.
+The core feature, phenetic feature, and core SNP phylogenies for a k-mer length of 20 are:

 | Core Feature                                | Phenetic Feature                   | Core SNP                                           |
 |:-------------------------------------------:|:----------------------------------:|:--------------------------------------------------:|
 | ![core feature 20](images/tree-core-20.jpg) | ![tree-20.jpg](images/tree-20.jpg) | ![core snp](../core-snp/images/output-10-tree.jpg) |

-Some differences include:
+Some similarities and differences include:

-* The core SNP gives a much larger relative distance to C6706 as compared to the FFP trees, but all three trees place it much more distant from any other genome.
+* The core SNP phylogeny gives a much larger relative distance to C6706 as compared to the FFP trees, but all three trees place it much more distant from any other genome.
-* Both the trees generated from the core genome cluster (VC-1,VC-10) together and separate from any other genome.
+* Both the trees generated from the core genome cluster (VC-1,VC-10) closer to each other and separate from any other genome.
 * Both the FFP trees give a much larger distance to the branch containing 2010EL-1786 than does the core SNP tree.
-A possible cause could be because 2010EL-1786 is the only closed and finished genome in this dataset (that is, the gaps in between contigs are filled in, and there will most likely be less artifacts from the assembly method which could introduce extra and possibly common data with all other genomes).

 ### Part B